 Oh, and you can even watch them press the sugarcane for your mojito!
 It doesn’t get much fresher than that.
 Mojitos go for 120 pesos ($6.30), and while that’s a bit pricey when backpacking Mexico, the drinks are worth ever peso.
 The vibe here is excellent and it’s always packed with people looking to have a good time.

 ☞ Looking for other places in Mexico to have a good time and a fun night out?
 Make sure to check out Cancun, Puerto Vallarta, Cabo San Lucas and Cozumel.
 All four places have awesome nightlife!
-See these articles: Things To Do in Cancun, Things To Do in Puerto Vallarta, Things To Do in Cabo San Lucas, Things To Do in La Paz and Things To Do in Cozumel – and start planning your Mexico travels!
+See these articles: Things To Do in Cancun, Things To Do in Puerto Vallarta, Things To Do in Cabo San Lucas, Things To Do in La Paz and Things To Do in Cozumel – and enjoy Mexico travel!

 6. Explore the Sian Ka’an Biosphere